mixmaxhq/multibuild/README.md

 ## Release History

+* 2.1.0 Allow for the passing of an error handler.
+Re-run tasks that fail on first run on any subsequent change until they succeed.
 * 2.0.0 Name output buffers after the targets and don't swallow errors.
 * 1.0.1 Expose `task` as a public function.
 * 1.0.0 Initial release.